Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

 Loperamide is a medication used to treat diarrhoea, and is commonly found as the branded version Imodium.
 Loperamide works by slowing down the natural muscle contractions (peristalsis) that occur in the intestines.
 This in turn gives your body more time to absorb fluid and electrolytes.
 Loperamide can come in different formulations such as capsules, tablets, liquid, and "instant melts" that dissolve on the tongue.
-The "plus comfort" version of Imodium also contains the medication simeticone, which helps relieve trapped wind.
+The "Dual-Action Relief" version of Imodium also contains the medication simeticone, which helps relieve trapped wind and may also be suitable for people with IBS Diarrhoea.

 Who is it for?